-- You will need to manually go through the Facebook business manager and start/pause different ads.
-You will need one person to work full-time just to go through this process the entire day through and change the ads based on the current weather for multiple locations.
+- You will need to manually go through the Meta business manager and start/pause different ads.
+You will need a full-time employee to just to go through this process the entire day through and change the ads based on the current weather for multiple locations.

-Well, let’s say that you pre-select products based on the weather conditions they fit.
-Divide your products into three different categories – suitable for cold, sunny and rainy weather.
+Let’s say that you categorize your products into three different categories – suitable for cold, sunny and rainy weather.